 “At 27 Calvin Hunt finally stumbled across his first great opportunity.
 The Atlanta native and lifelong fishing fanatic had graduated from Florida State in 2008 directly into the teeth of the Great Recession.
 A shot at a dream job in the corporate headquarters of Hatteras Yachts in North Carolina vaporized as the tanking economy swiftly decimated the luxury–boat business…Read more >

-The Princeton Review’s 2016 #1 Most Competitive Students and #2 Best Administered Program
+Princeton Review’s 2017 Most Competitive Students & Best Administered Program

 An MBA is just a piece of paper unless you do something with it.

-At Acton, we prepare students for real life, and real life problems.
-Preparation, purpose and tenacity are in the hearts of our graduates and we judge ourselves based on their real world achievements, not what certificates appear on their resumes.
-That’s why we’re thrilled The Princeton Review has recognized our MBAs as the #1 Most Competitive Students for the fourth consecutive year .Read more >
+At Acton, we equip students for the extraordinary adventure of entrepreneurship.
+Preparation, purpose and tenacity are in the hearts of our graduates.
+That’s why we’re thrilled The Princeton Review has recognized our MBAs as the #1 Most Competitive Students for the fifth consecutive year .Read more >

 Acton School of Business Launches Online Courses

 Acton School of Business is going global.

 The Austin school is launching an online training platform that officials hope will give students everywhere access to its curriculum.
 Acton is posting MBA-level training courses on a new platform it’s calling Acton On Demand…Read more >

 Acton School of Business Launches Web-Based Entrepreneurial Training Platform

 The Acton School of Business, located in Austin Texas, is launching a web-based entrepreneurial training platform called Acton On Demand.
 Think of it as “CodeAcademy for a contrarian entrepreneurship education.”